 A 5% reduction in customer churn can result in revenue savings of up to 85%!
 So if you haven’t already, it’s time you started focusing on finding ways to reduce the churn rate.
 For the uninitiated, imagine this:

 You notice that you’ve been getting new customers every day.
 However, your revenues are dwindling, and profits are at an all-time low.
-On further inquiry, you get to know that while new customers are coming aboard, more customers are wafting out of the metaphorical door.
+On further inquiry from behaviour analytics, you get to know that while new customers are coming aboard, more customers are wafting out of the metaphorical door.

 In technical terms, we call this the ‘churn rate.’